-Notwithstanding the above, if you terminate employment and the total value of your vested 401(k) Plan accumulation account in TIAA is less than or equal to \$5,000 (excluding any amounts in your rollover account), you will receive your total accumulation in accordance with the following:
+Notwithstanding the above, if you terminate employment and the total value of your vested Retirement Plan accumulation account is less than or equal to \$5,000, you will receive your total accumulation in accordance with the following:

-- If the value of your vested 401(k) Plan accumulation account is less than or equal to \$1,000 (including any amounts in your rollover account), you will receive a lump sum payment. - If the value of your vested 401(k) Plan accumulation account is greater than \$1,000 (including any amounts in your rollover account), the Plan Administrator will roll over the value of your vested 401(k) Plan accumulation account to an IRA designated by the Plan

-Administrator and established in your name unless you elect to receive your benefit in a lump sum distribution or in a rollover to another IRA or qualified employer plan.
+- If the value of your vested Retirement Plan accumulation account is less than or equal to \$1,000, you will receive a lump sum payment. - If the value of your vested Retirement Plan accumulation account is greater than \$1,000, the Plan Administrator will roll over the value of your vested Retirement Plan accumulation account to an IRA designated by the Plan Administrator and established in your name unless you elect to receive your benefit in a lump sum distribution or in a rollover to another IRA or qualified employer plan.

-A lump sum payment or rollover from TIAA will be available only to extent permitted under the terms of the annuity contract.
+A lump sum payment or rollover from TIAA will be available only to the extent permitted under the terms of the annuity contract.
 Spousal consent is not required for these payments.

-Distributions of small benefit amounts under this section are, in general, automatically processed on a quarterly basis (but not less frequently than annually).
+Distributions of small benefit amounts under this section are, in general, automatically processed on a quarterly basis (but not less frequently than annually), beginning with the fourth quarter of 2020.
 Accounts that are invested in a self-directed brokerage account or are subject to a domestic relations order are not included in the automatic small benefit distribution process.